Biography

 COLLEGE YEARS

-JP holds a B.A. in African-American Studies and an M.Div. from Yale University, where he was the recipient of multiple awards and honors including the William Pickens Prize.
+JP holds a B.A. in African-American Studies and an M.Div. from Yale University, where he was the recipient of multiple awards and honors including the 2010 William Pickens Prize.
 He received the prize for his senior essay entitled “I Know of No Better Way to Express the Struggle of Our People: King, Hughes, and the Poetics of the Civil Rights Movement.”
 The paper explored previously undiscovered creative work and correspondence between Rev. Dr. Martin Luther King, Jr. and Langston Hughes, revealing the rich relationship between the two historic figures.

 Self described as “a ‘Soul’ man, JP’s love for the nuances of hip hop music reflected a different era.
-Thus, he stood out on the hip hop circuit because of his poetic cadence and desire for live instrumentation.
+Thus, he stood out on the hip hop circuit because of his poetic cadence and use of live instrumentation.
 “As a saxophonist, I think about my cadence as reminiscent of John Coltrane, with the feeling of a Gordon Parks photo,” JP said in an interview.
 “My show on stage aims to give you the electricity of Tina Turner.”
 JP challenges expectations and changes the way people experience hip-hop’s rich, vibrant, complex culture.

 Beginning with his crowdfunded debut Guavamatic Space Dream (2016), JP Reynolds boasts both a discography and a stage presence that feel vintage and futuristic at the same time.
 In 2017, JP formed The PEACEANDPOWER Band with music director and bassist, Criston Oates.
 With the band, JP Reynolds gives audiences what the New Haven Arts Paper called a “baptism by music,” as well as what Folded Waffle called “a sonic journey that transcends conventional boundaries.”
 Propelled by people power, JP Reynolds has produced multiple national tours in the homes of fans and supporters.
-These Kitchen Sessions began as a way to promote his second project Rap Gumbo (2019).
+These Kitchen Sessions began as a way to promote his second crowdfunded project Rap Gumbo (2019).
 After the first round of Kitchen Sessions were halted by the pandemic, JP Reynolds teamed up with DJ + Producer BACHTROY for Stir Crazy (2020), an experimental fusion of house, rap, funk, and electronic music.

-Next was Soul Raps (2022), a collection of songs that employ a traditional hip-hop formula of soulful beats, thoughtful lyrics, and rhythmic cadences.
-And the debut album with his backing band, Peace and Power Planet (2024), features original songs they developed for the stage over the course of 6 years on the road along the East Coast in performance venues, basements, churches, and outdoor festivals.
+During the same time of Peace and Power Media’s establishment and evolution, JP Reynolds continued to independently release music projects, tours, and creative content.
+In 2021, he produced and hosted the Stir Crazy Podcast, which featured 33 conversations with leaders in a variety of fields during an unprecedented time.
+In 2022, he released Soul Raps, a collection of songs that employ a traditional hip-hop formula of soulful beats, thoughtful lyrics, and rhythmic cadences.
+In 2023, he launched Kitchen Sessions 2.0, a 10-stop independent tour that visited 9 cities in 7 states and received a product sponsorship from Ten To One Rum.
+In 2024, he released the crowdfunded debut album with his backing band, Peace and Power Planet, which features original songs they developed for the stage over the course of 6 years on the road along the East Coast in performance venues, basements, churches, and outdoor festivals.

-JP works with multi-hyphenates, who engage him to elevate their public profiles, actualize their visions, and polish their visual identities.
-He has developed websites, pitch decks, audio + video assets, copy, and brand strategy for clients such as Tarana Burke, Tricia Rose, McKinnon Literary, Apollo Theater, OBSV Group, and The Gates Preserve.
 In addition to his work with Peace and Power Media, JP joined his family’s business as Chief Creative Officer of ALN Productions, a multimedia company developing films, documentaries, television and short form content.

-Community initiatives
+COMMunity initiatives